- Parents Home

-The combination of the hormones progesterone and estrogen in the patch prevents ovulation (the release of an egg from the ovaries during a girl's monthly cycle).
-If an egg isn't released, a girl can't get pregnant because there's nothing for a guy's sperm to fertilize.
+The combination of the hormones progesterone and estrogen in the patch prevents ovulation (the release of an egg from the ovaries during the monthly menstrual cycle).
+If an egg isn't released, a female can't get pregnant because there's nothing for sperm to fertilize.

 The hormones in the patch also thicken the mucus produced in the cervix, making it difficult for sperm to enter and reach any eggs that may have been released.
 The hormones can also sometimes affect the lining of the uterus so that if the egg is fertilized it will have a hard time attaching to the wall of the uterus.

-Like other birth control methods that use hormones, such as the birth control pill or birth control ring, a girl uses the birth control patch based on her monthly menstrual cycle.
+Like other birth control methods that use hormones, such as the birth control pill or birth control ring, using the birth control patch is based on a female's monthly menstrual cycle.
 She puts on the patch on the first day of her menstrual cycle or the first Sunday after her menstrual cycle begins.
 She will change the patch on her skin once a week for 3 weeks in a row.
 (The patch should be applied to one of these four areas: the abdomen, buttocks, upper outer arm, or upper torso — except for the breasts.)
-On the fourth week, no patch is worn, and a girl's period should start during this time.
+On the fourth week, no patch is worn, and her period should start during this time.

 Using the Patch

 It's important to apply a new patch on the same day every week to make sure that it keeps working effectively.
-For example, a girl who applies her first patch on a Monday should always apply her patches on a Monday.
+For example, someone who applies their first patch on a Monday should always apply the patches on a Monday.

 When it's time to change the patch, pull the old one off first, before applying a new patch.
 Place the new patch on a different area from the old patch (but still on one of the four recommended areas) to avoid skin irritation.
 Don't apply the patch to skin that is red, irritated, or cut.